espocrm/documentation/docs/administration/server-configuration.md

 ## Required permissions for Unix-based systems

+!!! note

-**Note**: In most cases permissions are set properly after extracting EspoCRM instance from a zip package.
+    In most cases, permissions are set properly after extracting EspoCRM instance from a zip package.
 You need only to set ownership.

 ### Permissions